800-922-2596 Call Now Book a Free Inspection

 Wasps on the other hand are predators.
 They hunt and eat other insects and larvae.
 Instead of providing their hatchlings with nectar, a wasp will leave a paralyzed insect such as a grasshopper next to it.
 The grasshopper remains alive to maintain freshness but is unable to move.

 A common misconception is that all bees and wasps live in colonies.
-Bumblebees and honeybees are the only variety of bee that is social.
+Bumblebees and honey bees are the only varieties of bees that are social.
 Paper wasps, yellow jackets and hornets are the social varieties of wasp.
 Thousands of other bee and wasp species live solitary lives – many in underground nests where they raise their young.

 Another major difference between bees and wasps is the way they construct their nests.